 The first step is for the landlord to file a complaint or petition with the local court and pay a small filing fee.
-The tenant must be served with the court documents.
-An unlawful detainer action is typically a proceeding which, unlike many civil trials, can move quickly through a court system; however, in some jurisdictions, tenants are entitled upon request to a jury trial in which the jury determines whether the tenant should be evicted.
+The renter must be served with the court documents.
+In some jurisdictions, tenants are entitled to a jury trial if they ask for one.
+In jury trials, the jury determines whether the tenant should be evicted.

 A landlord cannot forcibly evict a tenant without proper notice.
 The landlord must provide written notice to the tenant of the default.
 If the tenant does not fix the default within a reasonable amount of time, the landlord must file for a formal court eviction proceeding.
 This will start the eviction process.